Albanian cuisine: Characteristics and meals

 Every region has its own typical breakfast.
 Breakfast is generally light.
 Bread is common, served with butter, cheese, jam and yogurt, and accompanied with olives, coffee, milk, tea or raki.
-Trahaná (tarhana) is also a common breakfast in many rural areas.
+Tarhana (tarhana), a soup composed of wheat and fermented milk, is also a common breakfast in many rural areas.
 It is common to have only fruit or a slice of bread and a cup of coffee or tea for breakfast.
 Coffee and tea are enjoyed both in homes and in cafés.

 Lunch is traditionally the biggest meal of the day, for everyone from school children to shop workers and government officials.
 In the past, people went home to have lunch with their families, but it is now common to have lunch with friends at restaurants or cafeterias.
 Lunch sometimes consists of gjellë, a main dish of slowly cooked meat with various vegetables, accompanied by a salad of fresh vegetables, such as tomatoes, cucumbers, green peppers, onions and olives.
 Salads are typically served with meat dishes and are dressed with salt, olive oil, white vinegar or lemon juice.
 Grilled or fried vegetables and sausages and various forms of omelettes are also eaten.
 Common beverages are coffee, tea, fruit juices and milk.

-Supper in Albania is a smaller meal, often consisting only of a variety of breads, meat, fresh fish or seafood, cheese, eggs and various kind of vegetables, similar to breakfast, or possibly sandwiches.
+Supper in Albania is a smaller meal, often consisting only of a variety of breads, meat, fresh fish or seafood, cheese, eggs and various kinds of vegetables, similar to breakfast, and sandwiches.